yoember/yoember.github.io/index.md

 Ember uses handlebar syntax in templates.
 It is almost the same as plain html, but you could have dynamic elements with `{% raw %}{{}}{% endraw %}`.

-You can insert snippets from other template with `partial` helper.
+You can insert snippets from other templates with the `partial` helper.

-The `outlet` helper a general helper, a placeholder, where deeper level content will be inserted.
-The `outlet` in `application.hbs` means, that almost all content from other pages will appear inside this section.
+The `outlet` helper is a general helper, a placeholder, where deeper level content will be inserted.
+The `outlet` in `application.hbs` means that almost all content from other pages will appear inside this section.
 For this reason, `application.hbs` is a good place to determine the main structure of our website.
-In our case we have a `container` div, a navigation bar and the real content.
+In our case we have a `container` div, a navigation bar, and the real content.

 Generate a `navbar.hbs` file with the following command in you terminal.